jianlin-cheng/GANSS/README.md

 Note:
 (1) Need parameter tuning

 (2) Too many epoch may lead to reconstruction error increase and model inrobust

+(3) More filters may get better accuracy faster

+(4) Which metric is best to stop the training?
+Accuracy or Reconstruction error?

 **(C) Start tunning parameter of GANSS**